WendySanarwanto/udemy-modern-react-with-redux/blog/README.md

 There are two methods for getting started with this repo:

 ####Familiar with Git?#####
-Checkout this repo, install dependencies, then start the gulp process with the following:
+Checkout this repo, install dependencies, then follow these commands:

 ```
 	> git clone https://github.com/WendySanarwanto/udemy-modern-react-with-redux.git